DEFRA/cdp-portal-tests/README.md

 Using test data attributes allows you to find elements via an explicit testing hook, which rarely changes.
 This is a more robust way to find elements in tests and avoids having to unnecessarily update tests.

-For example finding an element by traversing the `DOM`:
+For example:

-> Finding an element traversing the DOM using CSS styling classes
+1. Finding an element traversing the DOM using CSS styling classes

-1. Find the second button in the grid on the right of the page inside a div with the classes `container` and `grid`
+   > Find the second button in the grid on the right of the page inside a div with the classes `container` and `grid`

-> Finding an element using CSS styling classes
+2. Finding an element using CSS styling classes

-2. Find the button with the class `app-button` and `app-button--secondary`
+   > Find the button with the class `app-button` and `app-button--secondary`

-> Finding an element by data attribute and text content
+3. Finding an element by data attribute and text content

-3. Find the button with the data testid attribute `[data-testid="create-microservice-submit"]` and the text `Save`
+   > Find the button with the data testid attribute `[data-testid="create-microservice-submit"]` and the text `Save`

 As you can see the last option is much more robust.
 It avoids using CSS classes that change.
 It avoids referencing and traversing the `DOM`, which can be brittle.
 It avoids having to update tests when nothing has really changed tests